MakeSchool-Tutorials/MS-2018-Environment-Setup/P2-Python-Install-Instructions/content.md

 	$ brew install python3

-Once that's finished, you should be able to see which version of Python installed like this:
+Once that's finished, you should be able to see which version of Python is installed like this:

 	$ python3 --version

 That will also install the Python package manager, called `pip`, which can be used to download Python libraries.
 Because we're using Python 3, you should always use `pip3`, which is the Python 3 version.

-##Virtualenv
+## Virtualenv

 By default, `pip` and `pip3` install packages into a directory used by Python system-wide.
 This can create problems, because different Python projects might be dependent on different versions of libraries.
 Upgrading a library on one project might break all of your other projects, which is a nightmare.